-Turkish simit is a delicious sesame crusted bread that' you can have for breakfast's perfect for any time of the day.
+Simit is a delicious Turkish sesame crusted bread that’s usually served for breakfast.
 Learn how to make traditional simit recipe at home with this step-by-step tutorial.
+You’re going to love this Turkish street food!

-We love all kinds of Turkish recipes and you guys have been raving about them too!
-We've shown you how to make Turkish eggs (cilbir), Turkish pide bread and of course, lahmacun.
-Now it's time for one of the most iconic Turkish breads out there: Simit, a beautiful bread shapes like a ring, crusty on the outside and soft on the inside.
+If you’ve been with me for a while, you know I love all kinds of Turkish recipes and you guys have been raving about them too!
+I’ve shown you how to make Turkish breakfast recipes including Turkish eggs (cilbir), sucuklu yumurta (Turkish spiced sausage and eggs) and menemen (Turkish scrambled eggs).
+Now it’s time for one of the most iconic Turkish breads out there: Simit, a beautiful bread shapes like a ring, crusty on the outside and soft on the inside.

 What Is Simit?